barak/haskell-mode/README.md

     `(global-set-key [(control meta down-mouse-3)] 'imenu)` or you can also add it to the menubar with `(add-hook 'haskell-mode-hook 'imenu-add-menubar-index)`

--   Interaction with inferior Haskell interpreter: just hit C-c C-z  or  C-c C-l.
+-   Interaction with inferior Haskell interpreter: just hit `C-c C-z`  or  `C-c C-l`.

 Setup